Geocaulon lividum (Northern Comandra)

 Notes:

 Northern Comandra is a parasitic plant, its rootlets attaching to the roots of a wide variety of host plants including spruce, pine, birch, willow, alder, twinflower, bearberry and asters.
 The inconspicuous flowers, blueberry-like leaves, and relatively short stature make it easily overlooked early in the season, but the bright orange-red fruits are much more eye-catching in late summer.
-The yellowing of leaf veins is caused by the Comandra blister rust, a fungus affecting about 30 Pinus species (including Jack pine), though according to the USDA Forest Service it is not as problematic here as it is in the west so the effect may not be often encountered in Minnesota.
-Northern Comandra is an alternate host for the fungus.
+The yellowing of leaf veins is caused by the Comandra blister rust, a fungus affecting about 30 Pinus species (including Jack pine), though according to the USDA Forest Service (see their PDF) it is not as problematic here as it is in the west so the effect may not be often encountered in Minnesota.
+Northern Comandra is noted as an alternate host for the fungus.

 Native Plant Nurseries, Restoration and Landscaping Services ↓